Skip to main content

 Josh Pauling

-Joshua Pauling is a classical educator, furniture-maker, and vicar at All Saints Lutheran Church (LCMS) in Charlotte, NC.
+Joshua Pauling is headmaster at All Saints Classical Academy and vicar at All Saints Lutheran Church (LCMS) in Charlotte, NC.
 He is author of Education's End, and co-author with Robin Phillips of Are We All Cyborgs Now?
 Reclaiming Our Humanity from the Machine.
-He has written for Front Porch Republic, LOGIA: A Journal of Lutheran Theology, Modern Reformation, Public Discourse, Quillette, Touchstone, and is a frequent guest on Issues, Etc. Radio Show/Podcast.
+He has written for Front Porch Republic, LOGIA: A Journal of Lutheran Theology, Modern Reformation, Public Discourse, Quillette, Touchstone, and is a frequent guest on the Issues, Etc. podcast.